Dolybim/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script deletes my first directory
+This script changes the working directory to the previous one